dottjt/LearningSchedule/README.md

 # Updates

+**13-06-17** - I've been taking it easy over the past few days.
+However, today I have very exciting news.
+I've managed to get file uploads working!
+I've been struggling with it over the past few days, however it turns out I was using the wrong library, in that axios cannot send file data.
+What this essentially means is that all I need to do is finalise authentication and essentially my application will be ready to enter beta!
+Super exciting news!

 **10-06-17** - Decided to take it easy today, given it's Saturday and I've been burning myself out on the weekends with high expectations of what I'm going to achieve.
 So today I worked on other authentication features and a bulk of it is done.
 Like reset token, forgot password page, registration verification etc. Still haven't quite got it emails to work, and the mailgun api is god-awful.
 Absolutely.
 Awful.

 **09-06-17** - Learnt a lot more linux.
 I'm starting to get back to developing my application.
 Been fixing a heap of bugs and creating new pages for authentication.
 I'm over learning dev ops things.
 Instead, I've been planning all the steps I need to get my app into beta.
 The list is quite small now: